How To Jack Up A Caravan Safely & Securely – Jacks, Hints & Tips

 - Lower the caravan by slowly releasing the jack, ensuring it descends smoothly.

-- Ensure no people or obstacles are under the caravan.
+- Make sure there are no people or objects beneath the caravan.

 - Remove the jack once the caravan is stable and secure.